You are here:

 Abnormal immune or inflammatory activity: Like many other rheumatic disorders, scleroderma is believed to be an autoimmune disease.
 An autoimmune disease is one in which the immune system, for unknown reasons, turns against one’s own body.

 Genetic makeup: Although genes seem to put certain people at risk for scleroderma and play a role in its course, the disease is not passed from parent to child like some genetic diseases.

-Hormones: Women develop scleroderma more often than men.
-Scientists suspect that hormonal differences between women and men play a part in the disease.
-However, the role of estrogen or other female hormones has not been proven.
+Hormones: Women develop most types of scleroderma more often than men.
+Scientists suspect that hormonal differences between women and men might play a part in the disease.

 Although scleroderma is more common in women, the disease also occurs in men and children.
 It affects people of all races and ethnic groups.
 However, there are some patterns by disease type.
 For example:

 - Localized forms of scleroderma are more common in people of European descent than in African Americans.
 Morphea usually appears between the ages of 20 and 40, and linear scleroderma usually occurs in children or teenagers.

 - Systemic scleroderma, whether limited or diffuse, typically occurs in people from 30 to 50 years old.
 It affects more women of African American than European descent.